 Marek is recognised as a top quality manager and excellent public speaker, and has an interest in working with stakeholders in developing innovative ideas, ground-breaking business applications and high-impact new technologies.
 For more info about Marek and his work:

-Fred Watson is an astronomer at the Australian Astronomical Observatory, where he is also Head of Lighting and Environment.
+Fred Watson is the former Astronomer-in-Charge of the Australian Astronomical Observatory.
+He is now Astronomer-at-Large in the Commonwealth Department of Industry, Innovation and Science, and holds adjunct professorial positions at six Australian universities.
 Fred is best known for his radio and TV broadcasts, talks, and other outreach programs, which earned him the 2006 Australian Government Eureka Prize for Promoting Understanding of Science.
 He has also written a number of award-winning books, and was made a Member of the Order of Australia in 2010.
 Fred has an asteroid named after him (5691 Fredwatson), but says that if it hits Earth, it won’t be his fault.

 Felicity has been curious her whole life about how things worked and passionate about creating things for people, so becoming a Civil Engineer and social entrepreneur was almost logical.